 Here are two examples, the first with the display of the root person in the tree, the other one with the display of the husband in the Gedcom editor.

-Case of "Use Baptism when no Birth" set to 'no':
+Case of "Use Christening is birth is missing" set to 'no':

 Birth date is left blank

-Case of "Use Baptism when no Birth" set to 'yes':
+Case of "Use Christening is birth is missing" set to 'yes':

 Birth date is approximated (~) to baptism date